HomeUpdated to 2025 tax year

 Effect of an RRSP contribution on tax:

-RRSP contributions are deducted from total income resulting in a lower taxable income.
-For clients of the tax clinic the tax rate is almost always 15%.
-Therefore tax can be reduced by 15% of the contribution.
+RRSP contributions are deducted in calculating net income, which in turn reduces taxable income.
+For clients of the tax clinic the federal tax rate is 14.5%.
+Therefore federal tax can be reduced by 14.5% of the contribution.
+Ontario tax can also be reduced.

-In practical terms, an RRSP contribution reduces tax by 15 cents on the dollar, but only if tax is otherwise payable.
+In practical terms, an RRSP contribution reduces federal tax by 14.5 cents on the dollar, but only if tax is otherwise payable.

 Effect of an RRSP contribution on benefits and credits:

 Many benefits and credits (both refundable and non-refundable) are income-tested and reduced once net income exceeds certain thresholds.
-For example:
+For example for the 2025 tax year:

 Because an RRSP contribution lowers net income, it can increase eligibility for certain benefits and credits.